Determining the value of rained on hay

 Respiration (breakdown of soluble carbohydrates by plant enzymes) occurs at nearly 2% dry matter per hour in fresh forage, and declines almost in proportion to the decrease in moisture content until the plant reaches approximately 60% moisture.
 Every time the forage is wetted by rain, respiration is either prolonged or begins again in cases where the cured forage was below 60% moisture.
 In either case, additional dry matter is lost.

 There is some disagreement in the research literature regarding the amount of leaf loss that occurs in cut alfalfa as a direct result of rainfall.
 In Wisconsin studies, leaf loss ranged from 8 to greater than 20% as a percent of the initial forage dry matter when rainfall amounts were from 1 to 2.5 inches.
 In Michigan studies, direct leaf loss was much lower (0.5 to 4.2%).
-Perhaps the issue of leaf loss from rainfall is a mute point.
+Perhaps the issue of leaf loss from rainfall is a moot point.
 Experience and common sense tell us that rain damaged alfalfa is more predisposed to leaf shatter after it dries, and rainfall often means additional raking and more lost leaves.

 How does rainfall intensity and forage moisture affect losses?